raleel/cfi-srd-pt/0008_Combat.md

 A character facing multiple opponents can use movement to limit the number which can attack him at any time, constantly shifting position, forcing foes to interfere with one another.
 Outmaneuvering requires that the character has room to move about and is not pinned in a confining area.

-Outmaneuvering requires that the character engages his opponents in a group Opposed Roll of Evade skills.
+Outmaneuvering requires that the character engages his opponents in a group Opposed Roll of Evasão skills.
 Every participant, both the maneuvering character and those foes who wish to corner him, must spend an Action Point.
 Then they each roll once and those who fail to beat the maneuvering character's roll cannot attack him for the remainder of that Combat Round, being blocked by their allies or terrain features.

-If the maneuvering character beats all of his opponents, one has the choice of safely engaging a single foe for the rest of the Round or Withdrawing from the fight completely.
+If the maneuvering character beats all of his opponents, one has the choice of safely engaging a Cantole foe for the rest of the Round or Withdrawing from the fight completely.

 ### Passive Blocking

-Passive Blocking allows a character armed with a weapon to hold it in such a way that it covers a chosen location (or locations when using a shield), but at the cost of being unable to actively Parry with it (see [Ward Location](0008_Combat.md?id=ward-location)).
+Passive Blocking allows a character armed with a weapon to hold it in such a way that it covers a chosen location (or locations when uCanto a shield), but at the cost of being unable to actively Parry with it (see [Ward Location](0008_Combat.md?id=ward-location)).
 Any attack which hits the locations automatically receives the benefit of the weapon or shield, reducing damage as normal.
 The technique is commonly used when a warrior wishes to guard a weak spot or wounded location.
-Nothing prevents a dual weapon, or weapon and shield combatant from using his other weapon to actively Parry.
+Nothing prevents a dual weapon, or weapon and shield combatant from uCanto his other weapon to actively Parry.

 Since Passive Blocking works in the same way as cover, the Choose Location Special Effect cannot be used to bypass the block in close combat, though opponents can still use the effect to strike other unblocked areas.
 Crouching down behind a shield allows a character to double the number of locations covered while Passive Blocking.